 OK, so you might argue that God’s intuitions about morality are objectively right and correct because he created morality and therefore knows how it’s supposed to operate.
 But being the creator of something doesn’t mean you get to say that other people are using it wrong.
 People are constantly repurposing and reinventing things, often to the betterment of humanity.
 E.L James wrote Fifty Shades of Grey to be read in full and provide titillation – but I’d rather use a copy as a coaster to keep my desk clean.
 And perhaps that would provide much greater benefit to me than if I were to sit and read it in full (in fact I’m almost sure it would).
 In the same way, maybe God’s priorities are different from ours, but who gets to decide that his priorities are the right ones and ours are wrong?

 “Well, God is all-knowing.
 And if he can see the consequences of every action, then he can tell you if that action is ultimately harmful.”

 However, this is an admission that morality is something discoverable through knowledge; that the more you know about the consequences of certain actions, the closer you can get to understanding right and wrong.
-Therefore in principle it’s not something that requires divine revelation or explanation.
+Therefore in principle morality is not something that requires divine revelation or explanation.
 It’s an admission that morality – even objective morality – can exist without God.
 To some extent it seems to chime with Sam Harris’s argument that science can lead us to an understanding of objective morality.

 Of course, in thinking about this subject I am reminded of the Euthyphro Dilemma, rephrased here: